edgarcrssn/handball-club-api/README.md

 # Handball Club API

 An API that we developed in the context of a school project.
+[See the brief](brief-hcc.pdf)

 It is built with **Node.js**, **express** and **sqlite**.
 It uses *jwt*, *bcrypt*, *cors*, *express-validator* and *swagger*.